 Just for the record, I stepped down from Luminastra more than a year ago, when this bizarre “Jonathan is Franklin’s catspaw, Franklin secretly wrote his book” weirdness started.
 These days I recommend A World Beyond Monogamy, even though I make no money from it (unless you buy it using my Amazon affiliate code, in which case, thank you!).
 It’s just a more thorough, better researched book.
 It’s also more up to date — the world, and our community, has moved on in all those years since I first started writing More Than Two.
 We really need to move on with it.

 Anyway, like I said, I stepped down from Luminastra last year after discussions that had run for some months.
 I was more interested in writing and releasing books than I was being a publisher.

 Nevertheless people are still getting attacked and threatened over all this.
 Not just Jonathan — someone I should add that I’ve met in person precisely once — but people he knows (apparently just because he knows them), and maybe people they know too.
-It’s happening to other people I know as well, whether or not they’ve come out to support me.
+It’s happening to other people I know as well.

 Yes, you read that right.
 People not connected to me are receiving harassing and threatening emails because they know Jonathan who knows me.
 I’m serious.

 These are the tactics of the far right.
 Fuck fascism.

 But what I really don’t get is why some people can’t see that behavior for what it is: abuse.
 It’s a standard tactic of abusers to try to separate their victims from other people, to isolate them.
 It’s manipulative.
 It’s controlling.
 It’s about revenge.
 It’s certainly not about justice.